Why 90% of eCommerce Startups Fail (And How to Avoid It)

 One of the biggest mistakes new online stores make is blending in.
 In saturated markets, selling the same products with the same generic messaging won't get you far — and competing on price alone is a race to the bottom.

-Highlight your unique selling propositions (USPs): Whether it’s sustainability, locally made products, lifetime warranties, or community givebacks, make your differentiators bold and clear on your homepage and product pages.
+- Highlight your unique selling propositions (USPs) — Whether it's sustainability, locally made products, lifetime warranties, or community givebacks, make your differentiators bold and clear.

 💡 For inspiration, look at how Allbirds turned sustainability into a powerful USP that sets them apart in the crowded footwear market.